 Carcinoid of Thymus : Histologic Features

 Histologic Features: Microscopically, thymic carcinoids are composed of a uniform population of polygonal tumor cells with small round regular nuclei, finely granular chromatin and pale eosinophilic cytoplasm.
 By definition, there is no necrosis and mitotic activity is low.
-The tumor cells form trabeculae, rosettes, festoons, solid nests, and glandular structures.
-There is a delicate vascular stroma between the trabeculae and nests.
+The tumor cells form trabeculae, rosettes, festoons, solid nests (shown here), and glandular structures.
+The tumor cells are separated by a delicate vascular stroma.